 These are the symptoms you can monitor to early diagnose kidney disease.
-If you do not pay attention to the diagnose the kidney disease at the initial stage then it results in kidney failure too.
+If you do not pay attention to the diagnosis of kidney disease at the initial stage then it results in kidney failure too.

-Because once your kidney damage it will never be repaired again and you have to live with defected kidney.
+Because once your kidney is damaged it will never be repaired again and you have to live with defected kidney.
 Hence take care of yourself and protect your important organs.

 Quick tips to maintain kidney health

-- Maintain your blood pressure in requiring a range – around 120/80
+- Maintain your blood pressure by requiring a range – of around 120/80

 - Avoid smoking and alcohol drinking